Converting 3D Geometry Into Displacement Maps

 Created On: Jan 25th 2022

-There are many techniques and tools for converting 3d Geometry into displacement maps, especially for transferring details from a highres mesh to a lowres mesh in games.
-This lesson is about a quick and dirty method I've used to convert 3d greebles into displacement maps.
+There are many techniques and tools for converting 3d Geometry into displacements, especially for transferring details from a highres mesh to a lowres mesh in games.
+But this lesson is about a quick and dirty method I've used in he past to do basically the same thing.

 Starship Hulls